 |Connectivity||2× USB A, 2× USB-C, HDMI, Audio Jack|

-If you’re a business user who looks for a light and mobile device that comes with premium specs and modern design, the ThinkPad X1 Carbon is the top choice.
-The device looks sleek and is quite thin and light.
-The magnesium and carbon fiber case weighs in at only 1.1 kg. it’s rigid, stable, and won’t crack or bend under pressure.
-The only potential negative are a bit too wide side bezels considering the price.
+If you’re a business user looking for a light and mobile device that comes with premium specs and a modern design, the ThinkPad X1 Carbon is the top choice.
+The device looks sleek and is relatively thin and light.
+The magnesium and carbon fiber case weigh in at only 1.1 kg.
+It’s rigid, stable, and won’t crack or bend under pressure.
+The only potential negative is a bit too wide side bezels considering the price.

 The keyboard is the same as on the other ThinkPad models.
-It’s very enjoyable to type on and is among the best on the market.
+It’s gratifying to type on and is among the best on the market.
 Touchpad and TrackPoint are both excellent.
 Very precise and easy to use.
-The display is a 14-inch 1080p IPS unit with high brightness and excellent contrast values.
-Colors are vivid and saturated but the factory calibration is a tad too cool.
+The display is a 14-inch 1080p IPS unit with high brightness and fantastic contrast values.
+The colors are vivid and saturated, but the factory calibration is a tad too cool.
 The device sports a fingerprint scanner along with an optional IR camera for added security.

 The seventh generation of the ThinkPad X1 Carbon is a perfect business laptop.
 It’s light but rugged and durable.
-It comes with top of the line keyboard and precise TrackPoint for using the device on the go.
+It comes with a top-of-the-line keyboard and precise TrackPoint for using the device on the go.
 Its display is more than solid.
 The thin body hides the latest Core i7 CPU, which is more than enough for any task you might throw at it.

 If you need something even more powerful, check out the Lenovo Thinkpad X1 Extreme.